superaligned/ecssl/README.md

 ## Abstract

 ECSSL is a command line utility to generate certificates with LetsEncrypt, and possibly other ACME-compliant certificate authorities.
-It is developed by the Wordpress Cloud Hosting Provider Entrecloud.
-(DUH)
+It is developed by the [Wordpress Cloud Hosting Provider Entrecloud](https://entrecloud.com).
+If you don't want to deal with any of this, maybe you're interested in a hosting plan? :)

 ## Installing